Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Current following swift switch

 Now, we turn to the behavior of long time averaged current when a superconducting phase difference $\phi_S$ is applied between the Floquet superconductors.
 We investigate the current phase relation at different values of $\phi$.
 In Fig.~\ref{fig:cpr}, the current phase relation is plotted for different choices of $\om, V_0, \phi, w_J$.
 In a current phase relation, the maximum and minimum values of the current not being equal in magnitude signals a diode effect.
-The diode effect is quantified by the diode effect coefficient $\ga=2(I_{max}+I_{min})/(I_{max}-I_{min})$ where $I_{max}$ and $I_{min}$ are the maximum and minimum values of the current respectively in the current phase relation.
-The legend indicates the values of $\hbar\om/w, V_0/w, \phi, w_J, \ga$ for each curve.
+The diode effect is quantified by the diode effect coefficient, defined by $\ga=2(I_{max}+I_{min})/(I_{max}-I_{min})$ where $I_{max}$ and $I_{min}$ are the maximum and minimum values of the current respectively in the current phase relation.
+The legend indicates the values of $\hbar\om/w_h, V_0/w_h, \phi, w_J/w_h, \ga$ for each curve.
 This shows that for smaller values of $\om$ and $V_0$, even though the Josephson current is large in magnitude, a nonzero value of $\phi$ does not lead to substantial diode effect with a value of $\ga=9.1\times 10^{-4}$ for $\phi=\pi/2$.
-For $\hbar\om=3w$, $V_0=0.5w$, $w_J=w$, and $\phi=\pi/2$, the diode effect coefficient is substantially larger in magnitude with a value $-0.07$.
-For $\hbar\om=1.15w$, $V_0=1.1w$, $w_J=0.5w$ and $\phi=\pi/2$ the diode effect coefficient is much larger in magnitude with a value of $\ga=-0.38$.
-For the choices $(\hbar\om, V_0,w_J)=(1.15w,1.1w,0.5w)$ and $(\hbar\om, V_0, w_J)=(3w,0.5w,w)$, Floquet Majorana fermions participate in the transport and contribute significantly to the current.
+For $\hbar\om=3w_h$, $V_0=0.5w_h$, $w_J=w_h$, and $\phi=\pi/2$, the diode effect coefficient is substantially larger in magnitude with a value $-0.07$.
+For the choice $(\hbar\om, V_0, w_J)=(3w_h,0.5w_h,w_h)$, Floquet Majorana fermions participate in the transport and contribute significantly to the current.
 This means the Floquet Majorana fermions significantly contribute to the diode effect.
-We set $w_J=w$, $(\hbar\om, V_0)=(3w,0.5w)$ and plot the diode effect coefficient $\ga$ versus $\phi$ in Fig.~\ref{fig:ga}.
-We can see that the diode effect coefficient can be as large as $0.07$ for this set of parameters.
+We set $\hbar\om=3w$ and plot the diode effect coefficient $\ga$ versus $\phi$ in Fig.~\ref{fig:ga}.
+In Fig.~\ref{fig:ga}(a), $V_0=0.5w_h$ and $w_J=0.2w_h$, and the diode effect coefficient reaches a maximum value of around 0.07 while in Fig.~\ref{fig:ga}(b), $V_0=2w_h$ and $w_J=w_h$, and the diode effect coefficient can be as large as $0.85$.
+This shows that the diode effect coefficient can be made large by choosing a higher value of driving amplitude $V_0$ and making the junction transparent (by choosing $w_J=w_h$).